Page Title for page template

 - WRITE Pharmacy Management Department, P.O.
 Box 40320, Rochester, NY 14604

-Your doctor needs to request prior authorization for you using these forms.
+Your doctor can request and submit an exception for you using these forms.

 If you get extra help from Medicare to help pay for your Medicare prescription drug plan costs, your monthly plan premium will be lower than what it would be if you did not get extra help from Medicare.
 The amount of extra help you get will determine your total monthly plan premium as a member of our Plan.